a-griff/kissmta/README.txt

 GENERAL:
 KissMTA is an e-mail server with the goal of being easy to setup and manage.
 It's written in Perl and is developed on a Linux system.
 Since it's goal is to be simple, there should be no problem getting it to run on other *nix systems.

-One of the goals is to write it to be as portable as possible using the most common Perl modules.
+One of the goals is to write it to be as portable as possible using the least number of 3rd partyPerl modules.

 VERSION:
-kissmta-0.0.01 - RECIEVE ONLY smtp server.
-kisspop-0.0.01 - Incomplete pop server for testing.
+kissmta-0.0.03 - RECIEVE ONLY smtp server (will be upgraded to full MTA). kisspop-0.0.01 - Incomplete pop server for testing.
+It works but it does not support all POP functions (yet).